pongib/365DaysOfLearning/README.md

 **TIL**: A little with if else statement.
 In python it else if with elif and after condition it must have : and indent need to equally.

 **Thoughts**: Today not much learn because of Netflix LOL!

+## Day 75: Mar 15, 2020

+**TIL**: Learn how to use loop in python.
+* While loop.
+* For loop.
+* Use range function to use certain range in for loop.
+* Range use less memory than list because it use only needed and not store entire list.
+* Can use if in loop but need to care about indent.
+* Use break and continue for control loop.
+* Can use else: when for or while loop.
+Useful in case for loop combine with break when need to search something.
+* Pass is use for complete syntax in if else.
+* Comprehension list is the best.

+**Thoughts**: Like comprehension list very much.